paycoreio/docs/docs/products/hpp/index.md

 ![HPP Preview](images/hpp-preview.png)

-The  **Hosted Payment Page**  (HPP) is a service that lets you use PayCore.io to accept payments without the need of integrating our products in your web pages, or even without having any consumer fronting website for  _In-store_  or  _Telesales_  use cases.
+The  **Hosted Payment Page**  (HPP) is a service that lets you use PayCore.io to accept payments without the need of integrating our products in your web pages, or even without having any customer fronting website for  _In-store_  or  _Telesales_  use cases.

-HPP lets you accept payments on your website with PayCore.io just by redirecting the consumer in the checkout flow.
+HPP lets you accept payments on your website with PayCore.io just by redirecting the customer in the checkout flow.

 It supports  _PayCore.io Commerce_  so that you get the solution that matches the best your eCommerce needs.
 With distribution mechanisms (QR Code, SMS and Email), it lets you build your own customized flow that goes beyond the typical eCommerce solution.